hashicorp/nomad/website/source/docs/drivers/docker.html.md

 lead to unexpectedly running services, potentially with stale versions.

-When Docker daemon becomes unavailable as Nomad starts a task, it is possible for Docker to successfully start the container and fails the API call with 500 error code.
+When Docker daemon becomes unavailable as Nomad starts a task, it is possible for Docker to successfully start the container but return a 500 error code from the API call.
 In such cases, Nomad retries and eventually aims to kill such containers.
 However, if the Docker Engine remains unhealthy, subsequent retries and stop attempts may still fail, and the started container becomes a dangling container that Nomad no longer manages.